-If the PHA determines the family has exceeded the over-income limit during an annual or interim reexamination, the PHA must provide written notice to the family of the over-income determination no later than 30 days after the income examination.
+If the PHA determines the family has exceeded the over-income limit during an annual or interim reexamination, the PHA must provide written notice to the family of the over-income determination no later than 30 days after the PHA's initial over-income determination.
+The 24 consecutive month grace period begins on the date the PHA notifies the family (for example, the post date of the notice).

 The notice must state that the family has exceeded the over-income limit and continuing to do so for a total of 24 consecutive months will result in the PHA following its continued occupancy policy for over-income families.
 The PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.
+However, the 24-month grace period does not restart if required notices do not include grievance rights.
+Exhibits 13-1 and 13-2 provide sample initial notices based on HUD's model notices.

-At annual or interim reexamination, if a family's income exceeds the applicable overincome limit, within 10 business days the PHA will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months, the family will be subject to the PHA's over-income policies.
+At annual or interim reexamination, if a family's income exceeds the applicable over-income limit, within 10 business days of the determination, the PHA will notify the family in writing of the determination.
+The notice will state that if the family continues to be over income for 24 consecutive months, the family will be subject to the PHA's over-income policies.
 The notice will state that the family may request a hearing if the family disputes the PHA's determination in accordance with PHA policies in Chapter 14.
+The PHA will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.

-Second Notice of Over-Income Status [24 CFR 960.507(c)(2)]
+Second Notice of Over-Income Status [24 CFR 960.507(c)(2); Notice PIH 2023-03; Notice PIH 2023-27]